 Modules 1-4 are especially useful for individuals new to this work or to level up a group in order to delve deeper in modules 5-8, which focus on how the arts can be an important tool for communities staying in place or relocating and provides cultural strategies that communities can use to welcome newcomers and foster a sense of place for both long-term residents and newcomers.

-An Introduction to Climate Adaptation, Migration and Relocation Planning (a workshop)
+An Introduction to Environmental Adaptation, Migration and Relocation Planning (a workshop)

-This workshop introduces planners to key environmental planning concerns connected to climate change, specifically climate adaptation, migration, and relocation planning, with a focus on understanding how cultural strategies can help communities address disruption and adapt whether they are staying, migrating, or receiving newcomers.
+This workshop introduces planners to key environmental planning concerns, specifically adaptation, migration, and relocation planning, with a focus on understanding how cultural strategies can help communities address disruption and adapt whether they are staying, migrating, or receiving newcomers.
 The overview includes a discussion of why people migrate and migration variables.
 This workshop is particularly useful for individuals new to this work, and offers tools planners can use to help a group delve deeper into understanding the realities of local risks and the complexities of migration and relocation.
-Modules include: Climate Change Overview/Assessing Risk; Migration Overview: Adapting in Place; Why Migrate? and Migration Variables; Including Culture in Migration Planning; and Using Stories as Tools.
+Modules include: Environmental Change Overview/Assessing Risk; Migration Overview: Adapting in Place; Why Migrate? and Migration Variables; Including Culture in Migration Planning; and Using Stories as Tools.
 Groups can choose which modules are most appropriate.

 Participants will

-- Learn key concepts such as climate adaptation, mitigation, originating and receiving communities.
+- Learn key concepts such as adaptation, mitigation, originating and receiving communities, community-driven decision making.

 - Learn how the human dimension, such as attachment to place and decision making about migration, is an integral part of the community resilience conversation

-- Understand issues related to climate migration within the United States
+- Understand issues related to migration within the United States

 - Learn what community culture is and its role in our sense of well-being